Anshu9b/Lead-Locking-System-App/README.md

 - res = curl_easy_setopt(easy_handle, CURLOPT_URL, "http://example.com/");
 If curl_easy_setopt() returns CURLE_OK, we know it stored the option fine.
+  ### STEP1- CURL* curl= pointer
+  ### STEP2 - CURLcode res= variable to store code as ok or not ok result of operation
+  ### STEP3- std:: string readbuffer -> string to store read data from the api and
+   store as buffer.
-- curl_easy_init(): Initializes the CURL library for making HTTP requests (curl is a handle to the CURL session).
+  ### STEP4- curl= curl_easy_init() function ->  Initializes the CURL library for
+   making HTTP requests (curl is a handle to the CURL session).
   ## curl_easy_setopt()- consists of 3 parameters
 - curl_easy_setopt
  curl_easy_setopt is a function from the libcurl library used to set various options for a CURL session handle.
 This function allows you to specify details about the transfer, such as the URL to fetch, how to handle the response data, timeouts, and more.
 CURLcode curl_easy_setopt(CURL *handle, CURLoption option, parameter);
 handle: The CURL session handle obtained from curl_easy_init.
 option: The specific option to set, defined by the CURLoption enum.
 parameter: The value to set for the specified option, which can vary in type depending on the option.
 - curl_easy_setopt(): Sets various options for the CURL session:
 - CURLOPT_URL: Sets the URL to fetch.
+1. CURLOPT_URL
+- Purpose: Sets the URL for the HTTP request.
+- curl_easy_setopt(curl, CURLOPT_URL, apiEndpointStr.c_str());
+- curl: The CURL session handle.
+- CURLOPT_URL: Option to set the URL to fetch.
+- apiEndpointStr.c_str(): The URL as a null-terminated C string.
+ -Explanation: This option specifies the URL to which the request should be sent.
+In your case, apiEndpointStr contains the complete URL constructed from the API key and GST number.
 - CURLOPT_WRITEFUNCTION: Sets a callback function (WriteCallback) to handle the response data.
+  ### Eg- Calculate the Total Size of the Data Received
+size_t newLength = size * nmemb;
+size: The size of each data element (typically 1 byte for char data).
+nmemb: The number of data elements received.
+newLength: The total size of the data received in bytes.
+This is calculated by multiplying size by nmemb.
+Append the Data to the String
+try {
+    s->append((char*)contents, newLength);
+}
+catch (std::bad_alloc& e) {
+    return 0;
+}
+s: Pointer to a std::string passed through the userp parameter.
+(char)contents*: Casts the contents pointer to a char pointer, which is the appropriate type for appending to a std::string.
+newLength: Specifies the number of bytes to append.
+*s->append((char)contents, newLength)**: Appends the received data to the std::string object. try-catch block: Catches std::bad_alloc exceptions that might be thrown if memory allocation fails while appending data.
+If an exception occurs, the function returns 0, indicating an error.
+Return the Number of Bytes Handled return newLength;
+return newLength: Returns the number of bytes successfully appended to the std::string.
+This indicates to CURL how many bytes were handled.
+Returning a value less than newLength would indicate a failure to handle all the data, which CURL would treat as an error.
+Summary
+Calculate the size: size * nmemb computes the total size of the data block received.
+Append to string: The data block is appended to the std::string object pointed to by s.
+Handle exceptions: If memory allocation fails (std::bad_alloc), the function returns 0 to indicate failure.
+Return handled bytes: The function returns the number of bytes successfully appended.
 - CURLOPT_WRITEDATA: Passes &readBuffer to receive the response data.
+  ### STEP 4- res= curl_easy_perform (curl)
 - curl_easy_perform(): Performs the HTTP GET request.
 If an error occurs (res != CURLE_OK), it displays an error message using AfxMessageBox and returns false

 - ![image](https://github.com/user-attachments/assets/a0ba6c4d-b1f8-4d1e-8abe-7491e00a7074)